UnionHerald police blotters

 Theft, burglary

-• On April 3 in the 2000 block of 201st Avenue NW an attempted fraud was reported.
+• On April 11 in the 20100 block of Walden Boulevard NW a fraudulent call was reported.

-• On April 9 in the 4000 block of 210 Lane NW an email attempting to blackmail someone for Bitcoin was reported.
+• On April 13 in the 4300 block of Viking Boulevard NW modems and tools were stolen from a work van.

-• On April 9 in the 22600 block of Cedar Drive NW plates and other materials were stolen off a vehicle.
+• On April 10 in the 22400 block of St. Francis Boulevard NW a vehicle was vandalized.

-• On April 4 in the 4800 block of Viking Boulevard NW a driver was stopped for going 38 mph in a 65 mph zone.
-The driver was arrested on third-degree DWI charges with a .196 blood alcohol content.
+• On April 11 in the 1700 block of 191 Avenue NW a mailbox was damaged by a vehicle doing doughnuts.

 RAMSEY